mdavidson9/docs.balsamiq.com/content/mybalsamiq/symbols.md

 {{% alert info %}}**Note:** myBalsamiq is the only [version 2](https://support.balsamiq.com/sales/compare/) web application that supports Symbols. {{% /alert %}}

-Symbols allow you create reusable common elements across different mockups. ther software often refers to this same feature as templates, master pages, custom components, or widgets.
+Symbols allow you create reusable common elements across different mockups.
+Other software often refers to this same feature as templates, master pages, custom components, or widgets.

 * * *